-Coffee Hour

-12:15 PM IN THE BACK OF THE CHURCH

-Join us immediately after the service for coffee and other refreshments.

-Virtual Coffee Hour

-12:30 PM VIA ZOOM

-Meet other virtual worshippers immediately after the service.

-Faith In Action Team Meeting

-12:30 PM IN THE VESTRY ROOM

-Consider joining the conversation and help to put our faith into action.

-‡ Living Christ Sangha

-3-4:30 PM VIA ZOOM

-Weekly meditation practice with sitting and walking meditation, reading and sharing.
+- Coffee Hour 12:15 PM IN THE BACK OF THE CHURCH Join us immediately after the service for coffee and other refreshments. - Virtual Coffee Hour 12:30 PM VIA ZOOM Meet other virtual worshippers immediately after the service. - Consider isolate the conversation and help to put our fait - Consider joining the conversation and help to put our faith into action. - Living Christ Sangha 3-4:30 PM VIA ZOOM Weekly meditation practice with sitting and walking meditation, reading and sharing.

-The 2024 Pledge Campaign I have said these things to you so that my joy may be in you and that your joy may be complete.
-John 15:11 Your generosity is critical for fulfilling St. Bart's mission and ministry.
+The 2024 Pledge Campaign

+I have said these things to you so that my joy may be in you and that your joy may be complete.
+John 15:11

+Your generosity is critical for fulfilling St. Bart's mission and ministry.
 Your gifts are used to give benevolent aid and support, to pay clergy and staff salaries, to fund transformational initiatives, and to maintain our worship and community spaces.
 Your pledge to St. Bart's makes a difference and your participation matters.
 To fulfill your pledge, including setting up a monthly recurring gift, please visit stbarts.org/givenow.

-October 13, 2024: The Twenty-First Sunday after Pentecost - \$\(\psi\) JOIN US IN PERSON AT 8 AM, 9 AM, 11 AM, AND 5 PM.
-YOU MAY ALSO JOIN OUR SUNDAY MORNING LIVESTREAM SERVICE AT 11 AM on our website (stbarts.org/worship/livestream), via YouTube or Facebook Live (@stbartsnyc). - # THE FORUM AT 10 AM Ethics at the End of Life Liz Blackler, MBE, LCSW, Program Manager for the Ethics Committee at Memorial Sloan Kettering, looks at the ethical issues that can arise at the end of a human life.
+October 13, 2024: The Twenty-First Sunday after Pentecost

+- Soin us in person at 8 am, 9 am, 11 am, and 5 pm.
+YOU MAY ALSO JOIN OUR SUNDAY MORNING LIVESTREAM SERVICE AT 11 AM on our website (stbarts.org/worship/livestream), via YouTube or Facebook Live (@stbartsnyc). - CHARTER FORUM AT 10 AM Ethics at the End of Life

+Liz Blackler, MBE, LCSW, Program Manager for the Ethics Committee at Memorial Sloan Kettering, looks at the ethical issues that can arise at the end of a human life.